Energy Consumption Impact of Current vs. Prior Plans

 The chart below shows the major components of annual emissions reductions attributable to the Building Sector put in place by the most recent two Mass Save plans — emissions reduction resulting from reductions in on-premises burning of natural gas, oil, and propane for heating (as well as hot water, cooking, etc.).

-Chart 5: Mass Save Emissions Reductions Attributable to Building Sector
+Chart 5: Mass Save Annual Emissions Reductions Attributable to Building Sector

-Our current Clean Energy and Climate Plan calls for reductions in greenhouse gas emissions from the building sector of 2.6 million MMTCO2e from 2020 to 2025.
-Without attempting to parse exact rates in particular years, Chart 5 above makes clear that Mass Save is unlikely to account for more than 1 million out of the 2.6 million MMTCO2e in emissions reductions sought from the Building Sector between 2020 and 2025.
+Our current Clean Energy and Climate Plan calls for reductions in greenhouse gas emissions from the building sector of 2.6 million MTCO2e from 2020 to 2025.
+Without attempting to parse exact rates in particular years, combining the two stacked bars in Chart 5 above makes clear that Mass Save is unlikely to account for more than 1 million out of the 2.6 million MTCO2e in emissions reductions sought from the Building Sector between 2020 and 2025.
 There is no other statewide process happening at scale which will achieve the balance of the planned reductions.
+The CECP contemplates an additional reduction of 4.1 million MTCO2e of building sector emissions by 2030, suggesting the need for a great acceleration.

 A note on numbers